Lombiq/Hastlayer-SDK/Readme.md

 Hastlayer uses [FPGAs](https://en.wikipedia.org/wiki/Field-programmable_gate_array) (chips that can be "re-wired" on the fly): You just need to select the compute-bound part of your .NET program and Hastlayer will seamlessly swap it out with a generated FPGA implementation.
 Since not C#, VisualBasic or other code but .NET Intermediate Language assemblies are transformed in theory any .NET language can be used, including C#, VB, F#, C++, Python, PHP, JavaScript...

-Hastlayer was also featured on [.NET Conf 2017](https://channel9.msdn.com/events/dotnetConf/2017/T212); the [recorded session](https://channel9.msdn.com/events/dotnetConf/2017/T212) covers most of what's interesting about Hastlayer.
+Hastlayer was also featured on [.NET Conf 2017](https://channel9.msdn.com/events/dotnetConf/2017/T212); the [recorded session](https://channel9.msdn.com/events/dotnetConf/2017/T212) covers most of what's interesting about Hastlayer (it's also on [YouTube](https://www.youtube.com/watch?v=03Sq5m3eUSs)).

 This is the PC-side component of Hastlayer, the one that transforms .NET assemblies, programs attached FPGAs and communicates with said FPGAs.